jrtx0/racket-showcase/README.md

 ## 2048
 2048 game

+## hello-algo
+hello-algo books code in racket

 ## imgbox
 crop image to box

+## interpreters
+interpreters in racket by yinwang

 ## leetcode
 leetcode solution in racket

+## quick
+Quick: An Introduction to Racket with Pictures

 ## recursive
 factorial and fibonacci in recursion

+## webs
+web development in racket

-## quick
+## racket-weekend
-Quick: An Introduction to Racket with Pictures
+racket-weekend books code in racket